FilipBrady/Fiiillliiippp/README.md

 - 👋 Hi, I’m @Fiiillliiippp
-- 👀 I’m interested in HTML, CSS (TAILWIND) AND JAVASRCIPT (JQUERY)
+- 👀 I’m interested in HTML, CSS (TAILWIND) AND JAVASRCIPT (JQUERY), React
-- 🌱 I’m currently learning JAVASCRIPT
+- 🌱 I’m currently learning React.
 - 💞️ I’m looking for a **JUNIOR** job as a frontend developer
 - 📫 You can send me an email (filipbrady@gmail.com)